IAmTomahawkx/Streamlabs-Chatbot-doc/slcb/core_functions.rst

 You can create up to four Ranking Trees: One for Viewers, Subscribers, Mods and GameWisp Subscribers.
 Ranks are only assigned whenever the bot pays out points or when you use !points add +viewers 1 for example.

+.. note:: this is not the same as loyalty points. those are a separate thing.
+.. note:: When using the extension currency, you cannot edit the hours of users from the chatbot.

-There is also room for customizing your own Payout amounts and intervals.
+There is also room for customizing your own Payout amounts and intervals when using the local currency.
 This way you have full control over how many points people can accumulate in your stream.

 If the Offline Payout amount is set to 0 the bot will not pay out any points with the stream is offline.
 Also replace !points with your own custom currency command.